sassoftware/sas-studio-custom-steps/SAS Content - Obtain Folder URI/README.md

 This custom step wraps proc http calls to a SAS Viya endpoint in order to check for a folder.
 While it's likely that your environment's administrator has already ensured the same, please verify that north-south communication among pods is enabled / whitelisted in your environment.
 A quick check for this would be to run a simple proc http call (e.g. a get request) to your SAS Viya endpoint and note if you are able to get a response code of 200 (OK).

 ### Input Parameters
-* SAS Content Folder (folder selector, required): provide the full path of a desired SAS Content folder you wish to obtain the URI for.
+* SAS Content Folder (folder selector, required): provide the full path of a SAS Content folder you wish to obtain the URI for.

 ### Output Specifications